 EN

-Thank you for visiting my web page.
+Thank you for visiting my page.
 Finding a trustworthy psychologist can be a lengthy, and confusing process.
 I hope this page helps you to understand my services better so that you can make the right choice in working with me.

 I approach services with your needs in mind.
 I see a broad range of individuals from all walks of life and varied beliefs.
 I create a space where you are able to express yourself from your perspective, and to establish which interventions in psychotherapy or assessments are needed.